 Tecentriq has minor influence on your ability to drive and use machines.
 If you feel tired, do not drive or use machines until you feel better.

-Tecentriq contains Polysorbate
+Tecentriq contains Polysorbate (E 432)

 Tecentriq 840 mg contains 5.6 mg of polysorbate 20 in each 14 ml dose, which is equivalent to 0.4 mg/mL.
 Tecentriq 1 200 mg contains 8.0 mg of polysorbate 20 in each 20 ml dose, which is equivalent to 0.4 mg/mL.
 Polysorbates may cause allergic reactions.
 Tell your doctor if you have any known allergies.